User Decision Guidance with Selective Explanation Presentation from Explainable-AI

 \subsubsection{Explanations}

 We prepared two types of explanations: saliency maps and free-texts.
-We applied CAM-based methods available in the pytorch-grad-cam package~\cite{jacobgilpytorchcam} to StockAI and adopted Score-CAM~\cite{Wang_2020_CVPR_Workshops} because it most clearly visualizes saliency maps of StockAI.
+We applied CAM-based methods available in the pytorch-grad-cam package~\footnote{https://github.com/frgfm/torch-cam} to StockAI and adopted Score-CAM~\cite{Wang_2020_CVPR_Workshops} because it most clearly visualizes saliency maps of StockAI.
 Because CAM-based methods can generate a saliency map for each prediction class, three maps were acquired for each prediction.
+Let $\bm{x}_\mathrm{map}$ be the set of the acquired maps.

 In addition, we created a set of free-text explanations based on the GPT-4V model in the Open-AI API~\cite{openai2023gpt4}, which allows images as input.
 We input a chart with a prompt that asked GPT-4V to generate two explanation sentences that justify each prediction class (BULL, NEUTRAL, and BEAR).
 Therefore, we acquired six sentences in total for each chart.
+Let us denote the set of them by $\bm{x}_\mathrm{text}$.

-As a result, three saliency maps and six free-text explanations were available for each trading day, and {\PropMethod} considered $2^9 = 512$ combinations of the selected explanations ($\bm{x} \in \bm{X}$).
+As a result, three saliency maps and six free-text explanations were available for each trading day, and {\PropMethod} considered $2^9 = 512$ combinations of the selected explanations ($\hat{\bm{x}} \subseteq \bm{x}_\mathrm{map} \cup \bm{x}_\mathrm{text}$).